runballoon/QAbot/README.md

 ```

 # Issues
 When get prompts like "I'm sorry, but I don't understand what you mean.
 Can you please rephrase your question?", it's likely that the model is not run correctly.
-Please restart the process again.
+Please exit the current server and run the program again.